TheOnceAndFutureSmalltalker/yolov3_time_covers/README.md

 Region 94 Avg IOU: 0.207007, Class: 0.495040, Obj: 0.078412, No Obj: 0.476503, .5R: 0.000000, .75R: 0.000000,  count: 2
 Region 106 Avg IOU: 0.197296, Class: 0.465678, Obj: 0.383829, No Obj: 0.494798, .5R: 0.000000, .75R: 0.000000,  count: 1
 ```
 Each line indicates current level of success for detecting objects in the image.
-For each iteration, about every ten seconds or so depending on your hardware, you will see an iteration summary like the following:
+For each iteration, about every ten seconds or so depending on your hardware, you will see an iteration summary like the following for iteration 3:

 ```3: 910.298218, 910.967896 avg loss, 0.000000 rate, 9.746541 seconds, 192 images```